Large deviations for marked sparse random graphs with applications to interacting diffusions: Introduction

 Fix sequences of vectors $\vec{u}_n=(u_n(\theta);\,\theta \in \Theta)$ and $\vec{m}_{n}= (m_n(x,x');\,x,x' \in \Xi)$.
 Assume that $\vec{u}_n/n$ converges to a probability measure $Q$ on $\Theta$ and $\vec{m}_{n}/n$ converges to a vector of non-negative mean degrees $\vec{d}=(d_{x,x'}; x,x' \in \Xi)$.
 Let $\mathcal{G}_{\vec{u}_{n}, \vec{m}_{n}}^{\rm da}$ denote the collection of marked graphs $G$ with $n$ vertices and such that $\vec{u}_{G} = \vec{u}_{n}$ and $\vec{m}_{G} = \vec{m}_{n}$, and consider a random graph $G^{\rm da}_{n}$ uniformly sampled from $\mathcal{G}_{\vec{u}_{n}, \vec{m}_{n}}^{\rm da}$.

-The following theorem, proved in~\cite{da}, is the staring point of our results. \begin{theorem}[\cite{da}, see Theorem~\ref{t:equality_entropy} for a complete statement] The sequence $U(G^{\rm da}_{n})$ satisfies a weak large deviation principle with a rate function that depends only on the pair $(\vec{d},Q)$. \end{theorem}
+The following theorem, proved in~\cite{da}, is the starting point of our results. \begin{theorem}[\cite{da}, see Theorem~\ref{t:equality_entropy} for a complete statement] The sequence $U(G^{\rm da}_{n})$ satisfies a weak large deviation principle with a rate function that depends only on the pair $(\vec{d},Q)$. \end{theorem}

-From the result above, we can first conclude that the marked uniform random graph with $n$ vertices and $m$ edges and i.i.d.\ marks on vertices and edges satisfies a large deviation principle.
+From the result above, we can first conclude Theorem~\ref{t:ldp_uniformg_general} for the case when $\Theta$ and $\Xi$ are discrete spaces.
 This is obtained by constructing these marked graphs as mixtures of $G^{\rm da}_{n}$ when the vectors $\vec{u}_n$ and $\vec{m}_{n}$ are chosen with appropriate distributions.

-With this result we handle the case when the random graph is distributed according to the sparse Erd\"os-R\'enyi random graph $G \big(n, \tfrac{d}{n} \big)$.
-This follows from the mixture structure of the distribution of the Erd\"os-R\'enyi random graph.
+With this result we handle the case when the random graph is distributed according to the sparse Erd\H{o}s-R\'enyi random graph $G \big(n, \tfrac{d}{n} \big)$.
+This follows from the mixture structure of the distribution of the Erd\H{o}s-R\'enyi random graph.
 This is the idea of the proof of the large deviations result for the case when the spaces $\Theta$ and $\Xi$ are finite.

 \textbf{The case of general Polish spaces.} We now drop the assumption that the spaces $\Theta$ and $\Xi$ are finite.
 To go from discrete to a general Polish space we rely on suitable discretizations of the spaces of marks.
 The general large deviation result is deduced from ``approximate'' large deviation estimates.